BigHass/Numerical_Methods_Using_MATLAB/README.md

 # Numerical_Methods_Using_MATLAB
-* Implementation different numerical analysis methods using MATLAB
+* Different numerical analysis methods using MATLAB